Definition and Example of a Returned Check Fee

-You can avoid a return check fee by ensuring that you have enough money in your checking account to cover the payment.
-Be sure you've balanced your checkbook to consider any transactions that may clear your account in the next few days.
+You can avoid a returned check fee by ensuring that you have enough money in your checking account to cover the payment before you make it.
+Be sure to balance your checkbook to take into account any transactions that might be debited from your account in the next few days.

-You risk incurring a return check fee if you're trying to float checks or pay bills in a certain order because you can't afford to pay everything.
-Unfortunately, you may also face an insufficient funds fee from your bank as well.
+You risk incurring a returned check fee if you're trying to "float" checks or pay bills in a certain order because you can't afford to pay everything all at once.

 Monitor your checking account closely after you've mailed your credit card payment to make sure your balance can cover the payment when it's presented.

-You may be able to have the fee waived or reversed if it was a one-time incident and your account history has always been positive.
+You might be able to have the fee waived or reversed if it was a one-time incident and your account history has always been positive.
 Call the customer service number on the back of your credit card, explain the situation, and ask that the fee be waived as a courtesy.